A thrill and a delight to have you with us, Rush Limboy at the EIB Network.

 They do not read.

-Well, they have blinders on.
+They have blinders on.

 True.

-Where are they gonna get the money?
+Where are they going to get the money?

-How many people do I see?
+How many people do I see that I have to pay for my groceries?

 I know.

-No, look, I'm an employer.
+Look, I'm an employer.

-And even then when that happens, the stories are already written to blame Republicans for it.
+And even then, when that happens, the stories are already written to blame Republicans for it.

 You wait.